kristianlee/lorem-static/README.md

 - Head to 'Project Settings' -> 'Service connections' -> 'New Service Connection'.
 - Find 'AWS' and add the credentials from the IAM user created above.
 - Create a pipeline linked from the correct repo in Github and use one of the 'azuredo' .yml files as the source of the pipeline.
-- In the 'edit' screen for the pipeline, add certificate_arn and dns_zone_id as secret variables.
+- In the 'edit' screen for the pipeline, add certificate_arn, dns_zone_id, admin_account_arn and s3_deploy_account_arn as secret variables.
 - Push up (depending on the conditions chosen in azuredo.yml) and the stack should be created!

 ### S3 Deploy